-In the latest instalment of the Historic Environment Forum’s Sector Resilience Interviews series focussed on the theme of Governance, we hear from Sarah Roller, Policy & Engagement Manager at Historic Houses.
+In the latest instalment of the Historic Environment Forum’s Sector Resilience Interviews series focussed on the theme of Policy, we hear from Sarah Roller, Policy & Engagement Manager at Historic Houses.

 Please tell us a bit about yourself and your role.